 “Working with Habitat taught me so much about planning and what it means to build sustainable communities,” says Jacklyn.
 The most rewarding part?
 “Connecting with the families and making sure everything met their expectations.”

 “Opportunities like these are really a triple win: students like me gain valuable work experience and apply their knowledge learned in the classroom; non-profits are able to achieve their mission through skilled labour that would not otherwise be affordable; and the community wins.
 In the case of Habitat, we were able to provide safe, decent, and affordable housing units for families in Guelph.”

 “It was an incredible experience, personally and professionally,” says Jacklyn.
 “I chose Waterloo because I knew I wanted to combine classroom work with real-world experience, and that’s what Waterloo's co-op program offers,” says Jacklyn.

 “Co-op exposes you to the wide range of skills and sectors in need of planners, something that I could never understand without getting out there and trying it.”

-With her degree nearly finished, Jacklyn is ready to face the wicked challenges ahead, whether it’s working with non-profits, in the private sector, or with the province.
+With her degree finished, Jacklyn is ready to face the wicked challenges ahead, whether it’s working with non-profits, in the private sector, or with the province.
 Wherever she lands, Jacklyn is eager to shake up the built environment by putting the needs of the community first.